graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 See the new features section for details on the new properties added to these interfaces.
 Unless you directly implement these interfaces, you should not be impacted by these changes.

+### 14. `ISchemaNodeVisitor.PostVisitSchema` method added

+See the new features section for details on the new method added to this interface.
+Unless you directly implement this interface, you should not be impacted by this change.